-You can opt out of receiving anything from us at any time by following the instructions on the particular form of contact you wish to be unsubscribed from i.e. emails or text messages.
-Clients data is regularly reviewed and any customers who no longer use our services will have their paper records cross cut shredded to dispose of them.
+You can opt out of receiving anything from us at any time by following the instructions on the particular form of contact you wish to be unsubscribed from i.e. emails or text messages (however, please be aware you wont receive appointment reminders either!)

 Who the information is processed about

 - professional experts and consultants

 - offenders and suspected offenders